 - 2 - 2 - 1 - 2 - 2 - 2 - 1 : Indicates number of Semitones

 They all mean the same thing - some people prefer to use a Tone instead of whole tone or whole-step; a semitone instead of a half tone or half-step; a number representing total semitones instead of names... the choice is yours.
 The important thing is that you calculate the scale correctly.

-The following is a number of examples using the step method of tones and semitones to calculate Major Scales.Table 1:
+The following is a number of examples using the step method of whole and half-steps along with tones and semitones to calculate Major Scales.Table 1:

 |C Major Scale||C||D||E||F||G||A||B||C|

 |F Major Scale||F||G||A||B♭||C||D||E||F|